zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 For ever test make a md file and add it to the canvas where it should be. with the link to jira

+`npx wdio run ./wdio.conf.ts --spec .\test\specs\navLinks.test.ts`

 Presentation:
-Some cool thing I did with my code
+Some cool things I did with my code
 A certain test case example running like my typeahead Show injecting local storage